joshy/pypacscrawler/README.md

 ## Setup
-Make sure there is a config.ini file in the main directory.
-Copy the existing config.init.template to config.ini and change values accordingly.
+Make sure there is a config.cfg in the instance folder (like the other projects).
+Tasks are run by [luigi](https://github.com/spotify/luigi), so make sure there is a central luidi scheduler running.

 ## Run
 Run the help command for all options